keepthrifty/keepthrifty.github.io/_posts/2016-10-10-become-twice-as-happy-with-half-as-much.md

 Add in the facts that we live in the suburbs and my wife is a stay-at-home mom (she needs to be around when the kids go to and come home from school) and you've got a sure-fire argument for a two-car family.

-That was us until January 2016 when we sold our Toyota Prius and became a one-car family.
+That was us until January 2016 [when we sold our Toyota Prius and became a one-car family]({% post_url 2017-01-16-one-car-suburbs %}).

-We're big fans of experimenting before committing to something, so we actually had a "dry run" of being a one-car family in the summer of 2014.
+We're big fans of experimenting before committing to something, so we actually had a "dry run" of being a one-car family in the spring of 2014.
 We parked our Prius in the garage for 3 months and pretended it didn't exist so we could see how we'd fare as a busy family of five.

 We managed so well that we actually put the car up for sale but didn't get offers at a price we liked.
 We took it down and went back to our two-car lifestyle, but held on to the confidence that we could make it with just one if the right opportunity came up.